dee-wright/iowa-liquor-sales-analysis/README.md

 [lowest selling products]

-**Geospatial Analysis:** Sales are highest in the highest-population county, but that trend does not continue throughout all high-population counties.
-It is possible that people in the counties surrounding Polk come to Polk County to buy their alcohol.
+**Geospatial Analysis:** Sales are highest in the highest-population county (Polk, with total sales of $450 million), and the top 10 counties population-wise are the top 10 counties for total sales.
+However, Pottawattamie County is 10th in population and 6th in total sales, and Dallas County is 7th in population and 10th in total sales.

 ![image](https://github.com/user-attachments/assets/cb3a1a09-3b44-4a9f-b46f-98e7385ce06d)